 • Allow time to network with peers in a neutral peer-to-peer setting.

-This one-and-a-half day (Day 1: afternoon session, Day 2: morning and afternoon sessions) workshop address the realities of developing sizing strategies that are more inclusive.
+This one-and-a-half day (Day 1: afternoon session / Day 2: morning and afternoon sessions) workshop addresses the realities of developing sizing strategies that are more inclusive.

 Who are they for?

 Product Developers, Technical Designers, and Designers of all skill levels.